Your account has been successfully created. Please log in to enjoy your myBarceló benefits.

-Nestled in the mountains, Guatemala City is a bustling urban centre that is an intriguing destination.
-Guatemala's capital is rich with historic sites and close to amazing natural areas such the four volcanoes that pierce its skyline.
-One of its interesting features is the diversity of its inhabitants.
-Visitors are fascinated by the linguistic richness here; 21 different Mayan dialects may be heard on the streets and in the markets.
-Thanks to the improved transport system, the historic centre is within easy reach of Guatemala City hotels for the convenience of travellers and the city’s inhabitants alike.
-Modern metro stations link up with public buses that travel on dedicated lanes.
-Fare is one quetzal, about 12 cents.
+Nestled in the mountains, Guatemala City is a fascinating tourist destination with a lively city centre.
+Guatemala's capital is rich in historical sites and close to amazing natural areas, such as the four volcanoes that punctuate the skyline.
+One of its most interesting features is the diversity of its inhabitants.
+Travellers are fascinated by the linguistic richness of the city, as up to 21 different Mayan dialects can be heard on the streets and in the markets.
+Thanks to an improved transport system, the historic centre is easily accessible from the hotels in Guatemala City, for the convenience of travellers and residents alike.
+Modern metro stations connect with public buses that travel on dedicated lanes.
+The fare is one quetzal, just twelve euro cents.
 Taxis are generally available too, but microbuses are by far the easiest way of getting around the metropolitan area and beyond.
-The best hotels in Guatemala City can arrange transport on a private microbus with hotel pick-up and drop-off, allowing for carefree sightseeing.
+The best hotels in Guatemala City can arrange transport by private microbus with pick-up and drop-off at the hotel, allowing for carefree sightseeing.

-An exploration of the fascinating historic city centre begins with Metropolitana cathedral, an imposing neoclassical cathedral that has withstood a number of earthquakes.
-The structure itself is simple compared with the ornately decorated altars.
-The 12 pillars at the entrance bear the names of those who disappeared in the country's 36-year civil war, which lasted between 1960 and 1996.
+An exploration of the fascinating historic centre begins at the Metropolitana Cathedral, an imposing neoclassical building that has survived several earthquakes.
+The structure itself is simple compared to the richly decorated altars.
+The 12 pillars at the entrance bear the names of those who disappeared during the country's 36-year civil war, which lasted from 1960 to 1996.
 Next door is the Palacio Nacional de la Cultura, once government offices and now a museum.
-Completed in 1943, the imposing building is a blend of earlier architectural styles from Spanish colonial to neoclassical.
-A two-ton crystal and gold chandelier hangs from the ceiling of the reception hall and a mural by Alberto Gálvez Suárez depicting Guatemalan history adorns the main stairway.
-After contemplating the country's troubled history, visitors can come back to the present with a stroll along the newly developed Sixth Street pedestrian way, and find charming local handicrafts such as pottery, textiles, leather goods and baskets at the Central Market.
+Completed in 1943, this impressive building is a blend of architectural styles, from Spanish colonial to neoclassical.
+A two-tonne crystal and gold chandelier hangs from the ceiling of the reception hall, and a mural by Alberto Gálvez Suárez depicting Guatemala's history adorns the main staircase.
+After contemplating the country's troubled history, visitors can return to the present with a stroll along the newly developed pedestrian area on Sixth Street, and find charming local handicrafts such as pottery, textiles, leather goods and baskets at the Central Market.

-The city is home to several Mayan sites.
-One of the best is Museo Ixchel del Traje Indigena, close to the best hotels in Guatemala City.
-It has colourful examples of indigenous textiles and clothing on view, many in images showing scenes of everyday life.
-Mannequins dressed in the brilliant colours and intricate textures of traditional clothing make the textiles come to life in absorbing displays.
-Another glimpse into Mayan heritage lies farther afield in the city’s suburbs.
-At Parque Arqueológico Kaminaljuyú, sightseers can explore the remnants of a vast ancient city.
+The city is home to several sites related to Mayan culture.
+One of the best is the Museo Ixchel del Traje Indígena, close to the best hotels in Guatemala City.
+The museum has many examples of indigenous textiles and clothing on display, and images showing scenes of everyday life.
+Mannequins dressed in the vibrant colours and intricate textures of traditional clothing make the textiles come to life in captivating exhibits.
+Another glimpse into Mayan heritage lies further afield in the city’s suburbs.
+At the Parque Arqueológico Kaminaljuyú, visitors can explore the remnants of a vast ancient city.
 Most of the ruins are now covered by urban development, which says a lot about the complex history of Guatemala City.